SazedWorldbringer/react-advice-app/README.md

-Advice app built with ReactJs, using the FetchAPI Advice Slip JSON API
+Advice app built with ReactJs, using the FetchAPI and Advice Slip JSON API